fareedfauzi/TeleBotDump/README.md

 # What it is?
 Upon analyzing and reversing a malware sample, we sometimes discover that the malware is abusing a Telegram bot for C2 (Command and Control) communication.
 As analysts, we may want to gain insight into the bot's communication with the infected device.
+Thus, this script attempts to dump all messages from the Telegram C2.

-This script attempts to dump all messages from the Telegram C2.
 The script is inspired by the [Turncoat](https://github.com/DODC/turncoat) project.
 However, I found that Turncoat does not retrieve the latest messages after brute-forcing all the messages, and we need to perform multi command execution to run against multiple bots.
 So, this script comes to the rescue.

 # What it does?
 - The code uses the `copyMessage` API to copy every message (by brute-forcing the message ID from 1 until the end) to our own chat ID.